python-glasgow/meetups/README.md

-This will contain the information about ideas shared during Python Glasgow Meetups
+This repository will contain files and information related with Python Glasgow Meetups.